Police search for Pleasantville cemetery thieves who stole veterans' grave markers

-PLEASANTVILLE — Grave site markers for veterans have been stolen from a Pleasantville cemetery.
+PLEASANTVILLE — Grave site markers for veterans have been stolen from a local cemetery.

-The Atlantic City Cemetery, located off the Black Horse Pike in Pleasantville, is aware of nine bronze grave markers that are missing from its property.
+The Atlantic City Cemetery off the Black Horse Pike is aware of nine bronze grave markers that are missing from its property.
 Each marker honors a military veteran who had been laid to rest at the cemetery.

-Atlantic City Cemetery Office Manager Connie Edwards told The Press of Atlantic City that the cemetery first noticed that nine grave markers were gone on April 21 and reported them as missing to police that same day.
+Cemetery Office Manager Connie Edwards told The Press of Atlantic City that the cemetery first noticed the markers were gone April 21 and reported them as missing to police that same day.

-She said that families had ordered the markers from the U.S. Department of Veterans Affairs.
-They include the veteran’s name, service branch and rank on them, as well as a list of wars in which they fought and their birth and death dates.
+She said families had ordered the markers from the U.S. Department of Veterans Affairs.
+They include the veteran’s name, service branch and rank, as well as a list of wars in which they fought and their birth and death dates.

 Whoever took the markers had wrested them off the concrete foundations onto which they were bolted.
 None has been recovered.
 There is not a history, Edwards said, of people stealing these kinds of markers at the cemetery.